 Table This Film…For Good

 Have you ever attended a wedding and ended up wanting to crawl into a hole because you were seated at a table with complete strangers?
-Despite an uncomfortable start, these situations often result in hilarious stories.
+Despite the initial awkwardness, these situations can often result in hilarious stories.
 Table 19, the comedy-drama written and directed by Jeffrey Blitz, banks on this situation being funny enough to sustain a movie.
 Although Table 19 is plated with potential, can it deliver the goods?

 The film opens with Eloise (Anna Kendrick, Mike and Dave Need Wedding Dates, 2016) receiving a wedding invitation, which sparks a variety of emotions for her.
 One minute Eloise is vindictive and the next she’s sobbing.
 After much internal debate, Eloise draws an “x” on the RSVP card for yes, then crosses it out, then starts burning it and finally sends the half burnt piece of cardstock in the mail.